Anvesha-Singh/Face-Recognition-Data-Cleaning-with-XAI/README.md

 This repository contains the implementation of our research paper titled:

-**"A Novel Methodology for Improving Face Recognition Systems by Integrating Data Cleaning Techniques and Explainable AI (XAI) Methods"**
+**Implementing Explainable AI in Dataset Cleaning for Face Recognition Models**

 ## Overview